NANCY LANGSTON LINOCUTS

 Each of Nancy’s linocuts begins with drawings and field notes gathered in the landscapes she knows best.
 Carving the block becomes a way of tracing the pulse of these places.
 Hand-pulling her prints allows her to explore how memory and renewal are held in texture and line.
 Her work reflects the deep interdependence of people, animals, and land in the North—a region transformed by climate change yet rich with resilience and hope.
 Through the language of print, she seeks to honor that enduring vitality.

-She has recently completed a book on global reindeer conservation illustrated with 33 of her original, limited edition linocuts (Reindeer: A Global History Yale University Press, 2026).
+She has recently completed a book on global reindeer conservation illustrated with 33 of her original, limited edition linocuts (Reindeer: A Tale of Nature and Survival in a Changing North Yale University Press, 2026).

 Artist CV